Estimate Time5 min

 Source: Fidelity.com.
 Screenshot is for illustrative purposes only.

-Other components that you might consider adding to your charts are technical indicators—such as moving averages and support/resistance lines—that can help identify trends, help determine whether a market or individual investment is overbought or oversold, and to help decide at what price level to buy or sell.
+Other components that you might consider adding to your charts are technical indicators—such as moving averages and support/resistance lines—that can help identify trends, help determine whether a market or individual investment is overbought or oversold, and help decide at what price level to buy or sell.

 There are a number of indicators that you can add to your charts by selecting Indicators above the chart on Fidelity.com or in Active Trader Pro®.
 With that said, once you are familiar with using charts, you can experiment with these indicators, along with other chart settings, to help you best see the whole picture.